g8os/EFBD/docs/tlog/server.md

     	optionally log to the specified file, instead of the stderr -m int
-    	M variable of the erasure encoding (default 2) -memorystorage
+    	M variable of the erasure encoding (default 2) -priv-key string
-    	Stores the (meta)data in memory only, usefull for testing or benchmarking (overwrites the storage-addresses flag) -nonce string
-    	hex nonce used for encryption (default "37b8e8a308c354048d245f6d") -priv-key string
     	private key (default "12345678901234567890123456789012") -profile-address string
-    	Enables profiling of this server as an http service -storage-addresses string
+    	Enables profiling of this server as an http service -v	log verbose (debug) statements
-    	comma seperated list of redis compatible connectionstrings (format: '<ip>:<port>[@<db>]', eg: 'localhost:16379,localhost:6379@2'), if given, these are used for all vdisks, ignoring the given config
-  -v	log verbose (debug) statements
   -with-slave-sync
     	sync to ardb slave